runeimp/MongoDB_CLI/README.md

 Rational
 --------

-With the changes to MongoDB 3.x and utilizing the WiredTiger storage engine it seemed almost impossible to continue utilizing [launchctl][] ([lunchy][] in my case) for [`launchd`][] to autostart `mongod` and keep it running.
-So this script was created to handle launching my local `mongod` instance and has grown a bit and I still have some plants for it.
+With the changes to MongoDB 3.x and utilizing the WiredTiger storage engine it seemed almost impossible to continue utilizing [launchctl][] ([lunchy][] in my case) for [`launchd`][] to autostart `mongod` and keep it running on OS X. So this script was created to handle launching my local `mongod` instance and has grown a bit and I still have some plants for it.
 Thus here it is on GitHub as open source.
 Hopefully it will be found useful to others.  :-)

 ToDo
 ----

-* [ ] Add `setup` command to auto link the scripts
+* [x] Add `setup` command to auto link the scripts
 * [ ] Stuff, reasons, &hellip;

 [launchctl]:https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/launchctl.1.html